laizu58340/javascript-dsa-playground/README.md

 **[Visit the Live Portfolio](https://robert-kibet.github.io/javascript-dsa-playground/)** - Interactive showcase of all projects with live demos and source code links.

+## About This Repo 📖

+This repository serves as my **learning logbook** - documenting my complete journey through JavaScript algorithms and data structures.
+Rather than just storing final code, each project represents a specific learning milestone where I tackled new programming concepts through hands-on building.

+**What makes this special:**
+- **Progressive Learning**: Projects are ordered chronologically, showing skill development from basic JavaScript to advanced async programming
+- **Concept-Focused**: Each project title reflects the core concept learned (recursion, OOP, regex, etc.)
+- **Live Demonstrations**: 22 fully functional web applications you can interact with
+- **Real Implementation**: Working code that solves actual programming challenges, not just theoretical exercises

+This approach helped me understand that learning to code isn't just about memorizing syntax - it's about applying concepts to solve real problems and building working applications.

 ## Projects

 ## 1. Learn Introductory JavaScript by Building a Pyramid Generator